Constraining cosmic reionization by combining the kinetic Sunyaev-Zel'dovich and the 21 cm power spectra: Acknowledgements

 \section{Acknowledgements}

 The authors thank Adrian Liu, Jack Line, Leon Koopmans, and Cathryn Trott for useful discussions about different parts of this work.
+We thank the anonymous reviwer for insightful and constructive comments.
 IG acknowledges the support form the Gustaf och Ellen Kobbs stipendiestiftelse and the Alva and Lennart Dahlmark Research Grant.
-AG's work is partly supported by the McGill Astrophysics Fellowship funded by the Trottier Chair in Astrophysics, as well as the Canadian Institute for Advanced Research (CIFAR) Azrieli Global Scholars program and the Canada 150 Programme.
+At the time when most of this work was conducted, AG's work was supported by the McGill Astrophysics Fellowship funded by the Trottier Chair in Astrophysics, as well as the Canadian Institute for Advanced Research (CIFAR) Azrieli Global Scholars program and the Canada 150 Programme.
 GM’s research is supported by the Swedish Research Council project grant 2020-04691\_VR.

 This research made use of \texttt{matplotlib}, a Python library for publication-quality graphics \citep{hunter_2007}, of \texttt{scipy}, a Python-based ecosystem of open-source software for mathematics, science, and engineering \citep{scipy} -- including \texttt{numpy} \citep{numpy}.
 The MCMC was performed with the \texttt{emcee} sampler \citep{emcee} and posterior distributions were drawn thanks to a modified version of the \texttt{corner} Python package \citep{corner}.
 This research was enabled in part by support provided by Calcul Québec and the Digital Research Alliance of Canada\footnote{See \url{http://www.alliancecan.ca} and \url{https://www.calculquebec.ca}.}.
 Computations were notably performed on the Cedar supercomputer, hosted by the Simon Fraser University.